 Diane has 30 years’ experience managing a wide range of public health and health services research, evaluation, and implementation projects and programs.
 She co-founded the AIMS Center in 2004, and currently serves as Co-Director.
 Prior to joining the University of Washington, Diane managed a large research program focused on diverse behavioral interventions for cancer prevention at the Fred Hutchinson Cancer Research Center.
 Diane is trained as a behavioral health provider and delivered mental health services in both inpatient and outpatient settings for over eight years.
 She received her bachelor’s degree in Psychology and English Literature from Gonzaga University, a master’s degree in Psychology from Seattle University, and a master’s degree in Business Administration from University of Washington.

 Becky received a Master’s in Science Journalism from Boston University and has more than fifteen years’ experience in marketing and communications, public relations, and advancement with particular expertise in the fields of medicine and mental health.
-She has led our department communication efforts for the past six years and before that, led communications in the department’s AIMS Center.
+She has led our department communication efforts for the past eight years and before that, led communications in the department’s AIMS Center.

 Rosemary is a UW graduate and has been in the department since February 2012.
 As the Associate Director of Operations and IT, Rosemary’s role is to provide oversight, direction and leadership of all the administrative operations and information technology resources for the Department.
 Rosemary provides strategic leadership and management of departmental infrastructure projects to include defining and managing scope of schedules, budgets and status reports.
 In her free time, Rosemary and her family enjoy vacationing and touring Napa and Sonoma wine country.